Last updated: September 24, 2022

 You can just do the short hike to Mermaid Pools, hang out there, and return to your car.
 Or you can extend your walk by including a loop trail around Tahmoor Gorge.

 The first option takes around two hours return and is a relatively easy walk.
 The second option can take up to six hours and is a hard walk.
 It’s for experienced bushwalkers only.

-We would recommend that you only do the second part of the hike if you’re feeling fit and you have brought enough water with you.
+We recommend that you only do the second part of the hike if you’re fit and have brought enough water with you.
 A set of good hiking poles would also be useful for this tough track.

 The map at the bottom of the page is a rough sketch of the walking track to Mermaid Pools and Tahmoor Gorge.